 There are four typical types of post acquisition integration.

 Post-merger integration is the process behind combining and restructuring two businesses following a merger or acquisition in order to maximize the deal’s value.

-In order to have a successful integration, and avoid common post merger integration risks, a thorough plan has to be in place before the deal closes.
+In order to have a successful merger and avoid common risks, a thorough plan has to be in place before the deal closes.
 Teams need to create a game plan and M&A integration checklist for the employees, set goals, track progress, and have open communication.

 There is no set time frame for how long post deal integration should last.
-Every deal is different, therefore, every post deal integration has its own rhythm.
-Integration can take months, if not years to fully complete.
-However, no matter what type of deal is taking place, integration planning should begin early, alongside diligence, and before the deal closes.
+Every deal is different, therefore, every post deal merger has its own rhythm.
+It can take months, if not years to fully complete.
+However, no matter what type of deal is taking place, planning should begin early, alongside diligence, and before the deal closes.

 The checklist needs to include plans for the following: hiring processes for short and long term needs, redundancies, turnover, employee retention, M&A IT integration, technology, systems merging, tracking employee performance, and more.
 It is also important for those in key roles to take a post merger integration questionnaire to help them understand and align goals.

 Post-merger integration plan include: